Bangkok·Temple Tours

 In 1782, the Chao Phraya River was the main highway of Southeast Asia.
 Everything moved by water — trade, communications, military forces, and people.
 Building the capital on the river's edge meant the king sat at the crossroads of all commerce and power flowing through the region.

 The palace grounds were designed so that the river acted as the western defensive wall.
 Enemy forces approaching from the west faced an immediate natural barrier.
-Combined with the city walls and canals dug on the other three sides, Bangkok became what its original Thai name describes — Krung Thep — a virtually fortified island city.
+Combined with the city walls and canals dug on the other three sides, Bangkok became a virtually fortified island city.

 Canals as Moats